mathesar-foundation/mathesar-wiki/projects/installation-improvements-plan-0_1_4.md

      - Passing in the credentials of the database to be used as the internal database.
 3. Setup
    - Once Mathesar is installed and running, the user needs to set up few things before Mathesar can be used.
-   - These will be done using the Mathesar UI-
+   - These will be done using the Mathesar UI
    - The following configuration steps fall into this category
      - Setting up a Mathesar admin user